chjackson/survextrap/README.md

 * Stan is used under the surface to do MCMC (Hamiltonian Monte Carlo) sampling from the posterior distribution, in a similar fashion to [rstanarm](https://mc-stan.org/rstanarm/) and [survHE](https://CRAN.R-project.org/package=survHE).

-* Estimates and credible intervals for survival, hazard, mean and restricted mean survival can easily be extracted from the fitted model.
+* Estimates and posterior credible intervals / samples for survival, hazard, mean and restricted mean survival can easily be extracted.

 ### Technical details of the methods